YaoAtTNTS/assignment2-backend/README.md

 4. Open the file ./assignment2-backend/src/main/resources/application.yml, change the username at line 12 and the password at line 13 into your own mysql client username and password.

-5. Run './gradlew clean bootJar'
+5. Run 'gradlew clean bootJar'.
+If it's not working, run './gradlew clean bootJar'

 6. Run 'cd ./build/libs' to navigate to the project jar package dir.